AI Threats Detection

 Learn more about all the responses

-Also, you can disable or enable any rule, just go over the Actions menu to do it:
+Also, you can disable or enable any model, just go over the Actions menu to do it:

-When a rule is disabled, it won't match any traffic anymore on the associated criteria and the corresponding response will be deactivated.
-The traffic will still be monitored by other rules.
+When a model is disabled, it won't match any traffic anymore on the associated criteria and the corresponding response will be deactivated.
+The traffic will still be monitored by other models.

-After the rule is disabled, you will still be able to access the last requests that match the rule criteria by hitting the Action menu.
+After the model is disabled, you will still be able to access the last requests that match it by hitting the Action menu.

 Also, you can enable it again at any time.